Quotes: Bad Movie Beatdown

 — Film Brain, on I Now Pronounce You Chuck and Larry

 "Strange Wilderness is basically a celebration of stupid, ignorant people who are too lazy to even make an effort but still feel a sense of entitlement regardless.
 What little characterization there is, especially the two leads, is annoying and obnoxious.
 And that's a shame because this is an actually fantastic cast but they're all terrible here.
 Even Steve Zahn resorts to shouting and overacting when he's not coasting, and it squanders his talent.
 But then again, you can't turn a sow's ear into a purse.
 Especially when large chunks are clearly improvised with no direction whatsoever.
 The whole thing looks and feels cheap and ugly, but somehow scenes run too long, even when the film itself barely scrapes 80 minutes.
-Even if it's a stoner comedy, this is poor stuff because the good ones in this subgenre, the Harold and Kumars and Cheeches and Chongs are genuinely funny and don't require to be baked to find themselves.
+Even if it's a stoner comedy, this is poor stuff because the good ones in this subgenre, your Harold and Kumars and Cheeches and Chongs are genuinely funny and don't require to be baked to find them so.
 There's always that old trap of you're enjoying each other's companies so much that it doesn't rub off of the audience, and Justin Long hits that in his sort of defense of the film "The first few times I saw it, I loved it.
 And I don't often see movies that I've done multiple times, but I kept going. [...]
 And then I saw it when I wasn't stoned and I was like, woah.
 This is a mess!
 This doesn't make a shred of sense! [...]
 But stoned it's the funniest, and I think I have so much love for it because it's the most fun I've ever had shooting."
 So does it deserve its 0%?
 It's really, really bad, but it's not quite the same level of agonizingly awful as, say, Fat Slags or The Master of Disguise.
-That doesn't mean I recommend the trend by any means."
+That doesn't mean I recommend the treck by any means."

 — Film Brain, on Strange Wilderness